shrinerb/shrine/doc/design.md

 # }
 ```

-As we can see, the data hash contains the storage the file was uploaded to,
+The data hash contains the storage the file was uploaded to, the location, and
-the location, and some metadata: original filename, MIME type and filesize.
+some metadata: original filename, MIME type and filesize.
+The
-The `Shrine::UploadedFile` object has handy methods which use this data:
+`Shrine::UploadedFile` object has handy methods which use this data:

 ```rb
 # metadata methods